-Whenever the skin is broken, bacteria and other debris have the ability to contaminate the area.
-Therefore treatment of the wound is important to reduce the chances of an infection taking hold.
+Whenever the skin is broken, bacteria and other debris can contaminate the area.
+Therefore treatment of the wound is essential to reduce the chances of an infection taking hold.

-Cats can be difficult to handle when they are injured.
+Cats can be challenging to handle when they are injured.
 If your cat is displaying signs of fear or aggression, it is safer to take him to the vet for treatment.

-Before you handle any wounds, wash your hands well.
+- Before you handle any injuries, wash your hands with warm soapy water.
 Wear disposable gloves if you have some.

 - Stop the bleeding.
 Fresh wounds will bleed, often quite profusely.
 Grab some clean, sterile gauze and place over the wound.
 Bandage snugly.
 If you don’t have gauze, place a sanitary pad on the wound.

 - Clip away the hair surrounding the wound being careful not to drop hair into the wound.
 If you have any, a water-soluble lubricant such as KY jelly can be applied to the fur around the wound to keep it away from the area.

 - Using a syringe without the needle, irrigate the wound with clean tap water or saline solution.